In-person summits, hybrid roundtables and briefings, and virtual dialogues to drive the global conversation.

-Now, more than ever before, millions of thought leaders across the globe are turning to Foreign Policy to stay up to date on the latest international news and understand the complexities of unfolding crises, trends and geopolitical issues.
-FP Virtual Dialogues brings these insights and analysis to a global audience that’s hungry for credible and engaging content in an interactive environment.
-Interested in adding your voice to the conversation?
-Partner with FP.
+Millions of thought leaders across the globe turn to Foreign Policy to understand the complexities of unfolding crises, trends, and geopolitical issues.
+FP Events brings these insights to a global audience that’s hungry for informative and credible dialogue that incorporates a range of perspectives.

-As U.N. member states meet to discuss global health declarations and resolutions up for endorsement in the fall, Foreign Policy and IFPMA will host an event to discuss the role of innovation and partnerships in achieving universal health coverage (UHC) and pandemic prevention, preparedness, and response (PPR).
+As U.N. member states met to discuss global health declarations and resolutions up for endorsement in the fall, Foreign Policy and IFPMA hosted an event to discuss the role of innovation in advancing universal health coverage (UHC) and pandemic prevention, preparedness, and response (PPR), and ending tuberculosis.

 FP, in partnership with the International Foundation for Electoral Systems, convened leaders and experts across policymaking, civil society, and media, for a dialogue on democratic backsliding, authoritarian influence, and how to restore trust in democratic systems.